dribnet/ArrayLike.js/README.md

 ### Lazy infinite sequences

 An infinite sequence is a useful programming abstraction, though this is not usually seen in JavaScript.
-An isArray implementation could provide this functionality via a subset of the Array interface:
+An isArray.js implementation could provide this functionality via a subset of the Array interface:

 ```js